ithinuel/ithinuel/_posts/2018-04-28-embedded-rust-peripherals-take-1.md

 }
 ```

-This is very nice as it covers all the thing we need to start working rather safely with a target, but there are still few *issues* that I would like to address :
+This is very nice because it covers all the things we need to start working rather safely with a target, but there are still few *issues* that I would like to address:
 - It allows anyone to mess with the bitfield by directly invoking the methods from `BitRange`.
 - It exposes the inner type and allows anybody to access the inner value directly.
 - A type can only implement one bitordering.
-We need to declare a register twice if we want, for example, to decode/encode a rx/tx register and change it's bitordering on the fly.
+We need to declare a register twice if we want, for example, to decode an Rx or encode a Tx register and change its bitordering on the fly.
 That means having two references pointing at the same time to the same location but with different types.
-- There is no support for variable endianness.
-For example in a FPGA that have peripherals with different endianness.
+- There is no support for variable endianness, for example, in an FPGA that has peripherals with different endianness.
 - A bitfield based on a slice is actually a generic *newtype* that can accept any inner type.
 Using the *newtype* with an invalid inner type would be silent at compile time until someone actually tries to use a bitfield from this instance.

-In the "**take - 2**", I will detail what I came out with and how it answers these concerns.
+In the "**take - 2**", I will detail what I came up with and how it answers these concerns.